 You can save the coordinates of your push-pins and paths to a .kml file: In the side-bar, under the "Places" tab, Right-click the "My Places" (or "Temporary Places") line and select "Save as..." from the drop-down menu.
 Enter a filename (like, your initials + "-366.kml").

 What distances could you compare to answer that question?
 (How about 1 degree on both a Meridian and the Equator?
 Or how about 90 degrees on each?)
-What reasoning would you use to conclude from them?
+What would you expect in each case?
+What reasoning would you use to conclude from those measurements?

 Measure them and use your observations to see whether you find evidence for the earth shape used in GE.
 Are there any issues that might reduce your confidence in the conclusion?